Insupass/insupass_python/README.md

 User can have multiple profile with different master passwords.
 Multiple profile ensures isolation between different applications and offers different level of security.
 For example, a user can have profiles for his finance, academic, social, nonessential and excreta applications.
 In such case the user may use easy-to-remember master password for his nonessential applications and type the master password more often on unsecured public computers, and he may use more complex master password for his finance application and type the password on computers with more security infrastructures.

 1. ### Cloud sync of application strings and profiles
-With our philosophy in mind, we aim to deliver secure and convenient password solution.
-Thus, non-sensitive data like application strings and profiles can be encrypted and synced through our server.
+Non-sensitive data like application strings and profiles can be encrypted and synced through our server.